friuns2/BlackFriday-GPTs-Prompts/gpts/golden-line-maker.md

 # ***Inforamtion*** Please Provide us some information about what you want in your Line, is this for business/personal purpose.
 # and wait for an input from me.
 ```

+## Welcome Message
+# Golden Line Maker

+#### Created by [Digital Krishna - Digital Marketer and FlowGPT Prompt Engineer]

+Check out my Instagram: [Digital Krishna](https://www.instagram.com/digital_krishna2004/)

+Welcome to **The Heart of Every Post**.
+Your personal guide for creating a line that becomes your favorite one.
+Let's get attracted with Digital Krishna.

+**Information**: Please provide us with some information about what you want in your line.
+Is this for business or personal purpose?

 ## Conversation